benshimonz/V1/README.md

 - _et_ is an entity tag of a blue/logical/red entity defined right of (but not directly right of) the aggregator
 - If →: directly right of the aggregator: a blue/logical/red entity (not yellow/aggregated entity, nor quantifier)
-- If et: directly right of the aggregator: a yellow/aggregated/blue/logical/red entity, or a quantifier.
+- If et: directly right of the aggregator: an entity (yellow/aggregated/blue/logical/red) or a quantifier.
 If quantifier - et must be defined right of an R-combiner

 _**Q59:** Any person having more than 2 parents_